411568/ESP32_weather_station/README.md

-ESP32 based weather station with wifi sending data to thingspeak.
+ESP32 based weather station with wifi sending data to thingspeak and Python script for displaying the data.

 ## Author
 Krzysztof Sikora,